 And I really mean that

-Just like being honest during your appointment makes a big difference, doing the work between appointments also makes a huge difference.
+Just as being honest during your appointment makes a big difference, doing the work between appointments also makes a huge difference.
 If your therapist asks you to do something, know that she’s asking for your best interest, not hers.
 It will make no difference to her if you do the work between appointments, but trying her suggestions may make a life-altering decision for you.

 I began shouting as I threw those apples!
-One by one I whipped them at the tree in front of me.
-If I missed, I picked it up and threw it again (hey it’s hard to hit a narrow target when you’re releasing rage, don’t judge).
+One by one, I whipped them at the tree in front of me.
+If I missed, I picked it up and threw it again (hey, it’s hard to hit a narrow target when you’re releasing rage, don’t judge).
 Seeing and hearing those apples smashing against the trees was the very best feeling in the world.

-I finished, marched into the house to the startled look of my husband, smiled reassuringly at him and said, “I feel better.
+I finished, marched into the house to the startled look of my husband, smiled reassuringly at him, and said, “I feel better.
 Now I’m going upstairs.”
 I then went and drew myself a lovely bath and had a good soak while listening to my favorite podcast.
 I couldn’t believe how quickly that made me feel better.
 I wished I had done it sooner.
-If I would only have listened to Stacy the first time.
+If only I would have listened to Stacy the first time.